brainfo/brainfo.github.io/_site/2021/02/26/bucket-list/2021-02-26-bucket-list.md

 # Bucket List

+## The future belongs to those who believe in the beauty of their dreams.

 ![dream](D:\mypage\brainfo.github.io\img\in-post\post-bucket-list\dreams-quotes-02a.jpg)

 **These are what I dream to do in my life time.
 This list will be consistently updated.**